mitogen-hq/mitogen/docs/api.rst

 .. class:: Router (broker=None)

-    Extend :py:class:`mitogen.core.Router` with functionality useful to
+    Extend :class:`mitogen.core.Router` with functionality useful to
     masters, and child contexts who later become masters.
 Currently when this class is required, the target context's router is upgraded at runtime.